devoncarew/sketchpad/README.md

 - re-write in Flutter Web
 - keep the UI simple; make sure it's visually interesting
-- keep the the number of use cases small; only Dart snippets and Flutter apps are supported
+- keep the number of use cases small; only Dart snippets and Flutter apps are supported

 ## How to run